ChakshuGautam/cube-claude-experiment/README.md

-# Rubik's Cube Simulator and Solver | My Tryst with Claude and Cursor
+# Rubik's Cube Simulator and Solver
+> **Note:** This project was developed as an experiment with Claude AI and Cursor, exploring their capabilities in assisting with code generation and problem-solving for complex applications like a Rubik's Cube simulator.

 This project is a React-based Rubik's Cube simulator and solver.
 It provides a 3D visualization of a Rubik's Cube with interactive controls and solving capabilities.